Geography with Environmental Mathematics BSc

 Course overview

-You’ll look into the processes that shape our world's dramatic landscapes and the dynamics of the atmosphere and biosphere, and how you can have a say in how we manage our future environment.
-You will also develop an appreciation of how processes at work on the Earth's surface can be described mathematically and represented in simulation models.
+Throughout this degree, you’ll look into the processes that shape our world's dramatic landscapes and the dynamics of the atmosphere and biosphere, and how you can have a say in how we manage our future environment.
+You'll also develop an appreciation of how processes at work on the Earth's surface can be described mathematically and represented in simulation models.
 For those who wish to, there is flexibility within the course structure to choose modules in human geography as well as in subjects across the University, allowing you to customise your learning to match your interests.

-Our graduates are in demand for both their specialist and transferable skills.
+You’ll develop both specialist and transferable skills.
 You’ll build skills in presenting your ideas in reports and orally, in data collection, in data analysis, and in the mathematical understanding and simulation of environmental processes.

 Why study at Leeds:

-• Take advantage of our world-leading research here at Leeds, which has had a pioneering impact on current global agendas, influencing key decision-makers in shaping environmental protection, public health and the economy.
+• Our globally-renowned research here at Leeds has had a pioneering impact on current global agendas in environmental protection, public health and the economy and feeds directly into your course, shaping what you learn with the latest thinking.

-• Experience expertise teaching delivered by a School that has taught geography for over 100 years.
-Learn from internationally renowned academics and researchers at the forefront of their fields who specialise in a variety of geography disciplines.
+• Experience expert teaching delivered by a School that has taught geography for over 100 years and is made up of academics and researchers who specialise in a variety of geography disciplines.

-• Benefit from excellent specialist facilities, including industry-level teaching laboratories and a dedicated field store fully equipped with research-grade equipment to support your learning and practical fieldwork.
+• Access excellent teaching facilities, including specialist labs and a dedicated field store fully equipped with research-grade equipment to support your learning and practical fieldwork.

-• Put theory into practice with our extensive fieldwork activities located across the world, where you’ll experience ‘real world’ learning that will advance your research, project planning and teamwork skills whilst gaining hands-on experience highly valued by employers in industry.
+• Put theory into practice with our fieldwork activities, where you’ll experience ‘real world’ learning that will advance your research, project planning and teamwork skills whilst gaining hands-on experience highly valued by employers in industry.

-• Enhance your career prospects and give your CV that competitive edge before you graduate with our paid industrial work placement opportunities.
-Our close industry links have given previous students the chance to work at — and build professional relationships with — major organisations such as Unilever, RSK, EDF Energy and Lloyds Bank.
+• Enhance your career prospects and give your CV that competitive edge before you graduate by undertaking a work placement.
+Our close industry links have given previous students the chance to work at — and build professional relationships with — organisations such as Unilever, RSK, EDF Energy, Yorkshire Water, the Environment Agency and Balfour Beatty.

 • Gain invaluable life experience and advance your personal development with our exciting study abroad programmes, spanning across many universities worldwide.